Skip to Content

 Topic Introductions

-The following topics are a great place to start learning more about general digital accessibility best practices.
+The following topics are a great place to start learning more about general digital accessibility guidelines.

 Screen readers rely on alternative (alt) text to describe an image or other non-text content.
-You must consider alt text for every image you share in a digital context.
+Consider alt text for every image you share in a digital context.

 Alternative Text Guide »

-It's an accessibility best practice to provide audio descriptions for all videos.
-Audio descriptions help those with visual disabilities by auditorily describing information, such as a change of scene or important facial cues.
+Audio descriptions help those with visual disabilities by auditorily describing information, such as a change of scene or charts and diagrams.

 Audio Descriptions Guide »

-All videos should be captioned to assist visitors who have hearing-related disabilities.
+All videos should be captioned to assist visitors who have hearing-related disabilities or auditory processing disorders.
 Captions also let sighted viewers listen and read simultaneously, which often aids in information recall.
 It's a best practice to provide a transcript for all audio and video content.

 Captioning & Transcripts Guide »